juliapampus/DataspaceConnector/docs/pages/deployment/configuration.md

 ### Jaeger

 If your want to access open telemetry, have a look at [this guide](build.md#docker).
-You can customize the deployment with this lines:
+You can customize the deployment with these lines:

 ```properties
 opentracing.jaeger.udp-sender.host=localhost